turingschool-examples/frontend-mod-1-prework/day_3/day3-exercises.md

             <input type="text" name="email" /></label><br />
             <label>Mobile:<br />
             <input type="text" name="mobile" /></label><br />
-            ```

 **CH 13 & 15**

 1. Describe the differences between border, margin, and padding.

-    Border: Separates the edge of one box from another.
+    *Border*: Separates the edge of one box from another.

-    Margin: Outside the border, can give a gap between the borders of 2 adjacent boxes.
+    *Margin*: Outside the border, can give a gap between the borders of 2 adjacent boxes.

-    Padding: Space between the border + the content or text within it.
+    *Padding*: Space between the border + the content or text within it.
 Helps with readability.

 2. For a CSS rule padding: 1px 2px 5px 10px, what sides of the content box does each pixel value correspond to?